Vegan Life > Recipes > Beverages > Coconut Margarita

 Note: This post may contain affiliate links.
 As an Amazon associate, I earn from qualifying purchases.
 For more information, please read my full disclosure.

 Cool down from a hot summer day with this creamy and refreshing coconut margarita.
-Blending coconut with lime and tequila, this cocktail blends sweet and sour in the tastiest of ways!
+Blending coconut with lime and tequila, this cocktail combines sweet and sour in the tastiest of ways!
 Plus, it's easy to make with just five simple ingredients and a cocktail shaker or blender.

 A coconut margarita in a glass rimmed with toasted coconut.